Blato, Zagreb

 Blato is a neighborhood located in the Novi Zagreb - zapad city district of Zagreb, Croatia.
 It is spread along the Karlovačka Road, south of Jadranska Avenue.
 The population is 2,553 (2011).

 Formerly a village on its own, it has been assimilated into the Zagreb agglomeration during the 20th century.
+The Sava-Odra canal was built in the southwest of Blato in 1979.
 It consists of single family homes and occasional duplex houses.